SerhiiYahdzhyiev/better-tab/README.md

 ## Installation

 1. Download `better-tab.min.js` from the [Releases](../../releases) page
-   (or copy from `src/`) and place it somewhere in your extension project.
+   (or build it yourself with `npm run build`) and place it somewhere in your extension project.

 2. Import it at the top of your background script: